Civoremo/buildWeek4_15_19-Droom-BE/README.md

 ```
 {
-  "job": [],
+  "skills": [],
-  "message": "The job could not be found in the database."
+  "message": "The job skill could not be found in the database."
 }
 ```